DIRECTV & Verizon Subs Could Miss 2022 World Series Due to Fee Fights - The TV Answer Man!

 Verizon subscribers have been without 13 Nexstar-owned stations since October 15 when the two sides could not reach a new carriage agreement.
 The stations include the Fox affiliate in Norfolk, Virginia.
 (Fox is broadcasting the 2022 World Series between the Philadelphia Phillies and Houston Astros, starting tonight.
 The local Fox affiliate will show the games.)

 DIRECTV subscribers have been without 26 Mission Broadcasting-owned stations since October 21 due to a carriage row between the companies.
 (Mission stations are managed by Nexstar.)
 The stations include the Fox affiliates in 12 markets including Providence, Rhode Island, Little Rock, Arkansas, Albany, New York, Shreveport, Louisiana, Davenport, Iowa, Amarillo, Texas, Odessa/Midland, Texas, Monroe, Louisiana, Wichita Falls, Texas, Erie, Pennsylvania, Billings, Montana, and Grand Junction, Colorado.
+(The blackout also affects DIRECTV Stream and U-verse.)

 Click Amazon: See Today’s 1-Day-Only Deals!